jairocontreras/autohotkey/readme.txt

-1. Download ahk file
+1. Download ahk file and icon from images folder
-2. Go to images and download icon
-3. Create images folder in your computer and place icon
+2. Use the same file structure in your computer